ndtrung-dev/random-quote-machine-fcc/README.md

 Goals: Create a random quote generator similar to this: https://random-quote-machine.freecodecamp.rocks/.

-In this project, the tech stack ReactJS and SASS.
+In this project, the tech stack was used ReactJS and SASS. <br>
+Check out the live demo [here](https://ndtrung-dev.github.io/random-quote-machine-fcc)

 ## Requirements: